 Other important laws your case may deal with could involve negligence.
-Negligence is a legal doctrine that forms the foundation of most personal injury claims.
+Negligence is a legal doctrine that forms the foundation of most personal injury cases.
 It describes one or more parties’ failure to exercise a reasonable degree of care toward the plaintiff, resulting in his or her injuries.
 The specific negligence laws in each state vary.
 Georgia recognizes modified comparative negligence laws, meaning a plaintiff may absorb partial fault for his or her injuries but still receive some compensation.

 Even if a defendant convinces the courts you are partially to blame for the accident in question, you could receive part of the original compensatory award.
 The courts will subtract your percentage of fault from the award given.
-The limit Georgia sets on comparative fault is 50%.
+The limit the state sets on comparative fault is 50%.
 If you are more than 50% at fault for your injuries, the law will bar you from any financial recovery.
-It is important to hire Gwinnett County personal injury attorney to represent your side of the case, so you can navigate this key aspect of Georgia civil laws to your advantage, if possible.
+It is important to hire a Gwinnett County personal injury attorney to represent your side of the case, so you can navigate this key aspect of Georgia civil laws to your advantage, if possible.

 During a personal injury lawsuit, damages refer to the losses and injuries you suffered, but they also refer to the monetary award you could receive from the defendant for causing your injuries.
-A successful personal injury claim with help from one of our lawyers could end in fair and full compensation for you and your family to provide financial stability during this difficult time.
+A successful injury claim with help from one of our injury attorneys could end in fair and full compensation for you and your family to provide financial stability during this difficult time.
 Your compensatory award could cover several types of economic and non-economic damages.

-Every personal injury lawsuit is unique.
-Discuss what yours could be worth with an attorney today.
-Bross, McAllister & Williams, LLC offers free consultations regarding potential personal injury claims in Georgia.
+Every accident claim is unique, discuss what yours could be worth with an attorney today.
+Our personal injury law firm offers free consultations regarding potential personal injury claims in Georgia.
 We can help you calculate a fair pain and suffering award (Georgia law has no cap on these damages) and fight for a fair amount from one or more defendants through aggressive legal strategies.